How to Make Your Resume Eye-Catching: 11 Practical Tips

 In addition to the above, recruiters also browse the text for keywords that should match the open position.
 And, if they're satisfied with what they found during this brief scanning, there's a chance that your resume will be read in a deeper detail.

 Resume headings often sound generic, such as “Career history” or “Professional experience”.
-It’s time to rewrite those headings and make them work for you.
+It's time to rewrite those headings and make them work for you.
+How to make an eye catching resume?
 For instance, you can replace “Professional experience” with “Software development experience” or “Project management experience”.
 Thus, the extra key phrase given in bold will make the reader stay on the heading rather than just skip it.

 Usually, people put their achievements or awards under a specific section.
-Generally it’s correct; however, in this case the power of your achievements often gets lost among the other information.
-There’s a way to make the stress on your achievements.
+Generally it's correct; however, in this case the power of your achievements often gets lost among the other information.
+There's a way to put emphasis on your achievements and use bold formatting.
 Since the recruiters browse position names closely, putting your key achievement or award right after the position name, as follows:

 Sales Manager – 38% sales growth during the last year